 B i o g r a p h y

-Courtney Bonifant is a violist and educator currently residing in Ann Arbor, Michigan.
+Courtney Bonifant is a violist and educator currently based in Berea, Ohio.
 Originally from a small town in New Hampshire, she graduated from the Eastman School of Music with a Bachelor of Music degree in viola performance and with a Master of Music degree in viola performance from the Cleveland Institute of Music in 2011.
 Her primary teachers include John Graham, Carol Rodland, and Lynne Ramsey.

 Ms. Bonifant enjoys a career as both a performer and an educator.
-She is a section violist with the Jackson and Lansing Symphony Orchestras, and has performed in a substitute capacity with the Ann Arbor and Flint Symphony Orchestras in Michigan; the Akron, Canton, and Toledo Symphony Orchestras in Ohio; and the Erie Philharmonic Orchestra in Pennsylvania.
-An avid chamber musician, Ms. Bonifant appears often around Southeast Michigan and Northeast Ohio in string duos, trios, and quartets, playing for a variety of events.
+She has held section positions with the Jackson & Lansing Symphony Orchestras in Michigan and has performed in a substitute capacity with the Ann Arbor and Flint Symphony Orchestras in Michigan; the Akron, Canton, and Toledo Symphony Orchestras in Ohio; and the Erie Philharmonic Orchestra in Pennsylvania.
+An avid chamber musician, Ms. Bonifant appears often Northeast Ohio in string duos, trios, and quartets, playing for a variety of events.

 For more information about the studio, or to inquire about lessons, please visit the Teaching page.